simonepri/sudoku-solver/readme.md

 To minimize the overhead of task creation we employ two common strategies in the fork/join realm:
-- Reusing the same task rather than creating a new fork to simulate the first candidate.
+- Reusing the same task rather than creating a new fork to evaluate the first choice.
 - Choosing a sequential cut-off in a way that the workload is distributed evenly among the tasks.

 ### Parallelize board copy
 Since the `board` object has to be modified to fill a cell, each parallel task